MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/enable-siem-integration.md

 >Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-enablesiem-abovefoldlink)

-Enable security information and event management (SIEM) integration so you can pull alerts from Windows Defender Security Center using your SIEM solution or by connecting directly to the alerts REST API.
+Enable security information and event management (SIEM) integration so you can pull alerts from Microsoft Defender Security Center using your SIEM solution or by connecting directly to the alerts REST API.

 ## Prerequisites
 - The user who activates the setting must have permissions to create an app in Azure Active Directory (AAD).
 This is typically someone with a **Global administrator** role.